andrewasmit/repertoire/README.md

-# Phase 3 Project Guidelines
+# Repertoire

-## Learning Goals
+## A Digital Music Library & Curriculum Planner

-- Build a web basic API with Sinatra and Active Record to support a React frontend
+This web app allows band directors to house their entire music library digitally so they have the abilityt to track when pieces were performed throughout their career.
+By keeping notes on each piece as they program concerts, they create a log of import details that will help them program in the future.

-## Introduction
+## Project Details

-Congrats on getting through all the material for Phase 3!
-Now's the time to put it all together and build something from scratch to reinforce what you know and expand your horizons.
+This project focused on **building a Sinatra API backend** that uses **Active Record** to access and persist data to a database

-The focus of this project is **building a Sinatra API backend** that uses **Active Record** to access and persist data in a database, which will be used by a separate **React frontend** that interacts with the database via the API.
+The project all utilizes a separate **React frontend** that interacts with the database via the API.

 ## Requirements